mrblonde91/Refactoring-In-Action/README.md

 ## Conclusion
 This article has only really touched upon issues and approaches towards refactoring C# to F#.
 However it should hopefully give an idea of the immense benefits that F# offers to existing dotnet projects.
 Everything from LINQ to C# 9.0's records borrow heavily from functional programming in general so the huge benefit that F# offers is you are also able to offer such functionality as immutability to legacy projects that don't necessarily support C# 9.0.

 Interoperability can admittedly be unpredictable at times.
 Eg the immutability issue with CliMutable.
 However as demonstrated, it is reasonably straight forward to achieve it with some experimentation.
 With immutability, we gain  the advntage of pure code.
 Unexpected side effects such as our end results varying are bypassed.
 Plus it's incredibly concise and can easily be integrated into existing C# code.
 The biggest hurdle is transitioning from object oriented thinking to functional.
+When closely abiding by functional principles, it is possible to write code that is clear and self explanatory.